inform-us/requirements_specifications/informus/content/iand?_buttons_floorplans.md

 **Classification**

+Fluid intake, diet intake and mobilisation achieved metrics should be documented once every 24 hours or until the patient's status changes.
-Fluid intake, diet intake and mobilisation should be documented everytime a patient has a change in status and a minimum of once every 24 hours.
-The mmeasurement in valid for for 24 hours from 01.00 or until a new entry is made.
-The expected minimum is that there will be one fluid intake status, one diet intake status and one episode of mobilisation documented within the 24 hour period.
+Fluid intake, diet intake and mobilisation achieved metrics are valid for 24 hours from 00:01 hours each day or until a new entry is made.
+For compliance with documentation to be achieved, a patient must have all three metrics documented within the 24 hour period.

 **Fluid Intake**

-IV Ongoing: Patient is recieving IV fluids
+**IV Ongoing:** Patient is recieving IV fluids
-IV Discontinued:  IV fluids have been discontinued and a new bag is not going to be restarted.
-Oral fluids:  drinking normally
-NBM: nil by mouth/not allowed any oral fluid or food intake
+**IV Discontinued:**  IV fluids have been discontinued **Oral fluids:**  Patient is drinking normally **NBM:** Patient is nil by mouth/not allowed any oral fluid or food intake **Missing:** Documentation has not been documented today

-Fluid intake is documented as patient recieves

-If none of the above matches, the bed will be dark grey on floorplan.
+If none of the above rules match, the bed will appear as dark grey on floorplan.

+**Diet Intake**

+**Eating and Drinking:** Patient is recieving normal diet, soft diet, puree diet or nutritional supplements **Fluid Only:** Patient is recieiving free fluids or clear fluids (this does not include IV fluids) **Enteral/parenteral Feeding:** Patient is recieving enteral (NG/PEG etc.) or parenteral (TPN) **NBM:** Patient is nil by mouth/ not allowed any oral fluid or food intake **Sips only** Patient is recieving sips
+**Fluid Restriction** Patient is on fluid restriction **Other** Patient is recieving diet intake that is not defined by the above labels **Missing** Diet intake has not been documented today

+If none of the above rules match, the bed will appear as dark grey on floorplan

+**Mobilisation Achieved**
+**In bed:**
+**Actively transferring:**
+**Walking with assistance**
+**Walking independently**
+**Missing:** Mobilisation has not been documented today.

+If none of the above rules match, the bed will appear as dark grey on floorplan